People's Armed Police: Organization (Post-2018)

+Controversy

+In 2015, ex-Transportation corps commander Major General Liu Zhanqi, ex-Transportation corps Political commissar Major General Wang Xin and ex-Transportation Corps Chief engineer Major General Miao Guirong were arrested on June 16, July 31 and September 15 respectively on corruption-related charges as part of the anti-corruption campaign under Xi Jinping.
+As of September 16, 2015, a total of 43 people were arrested in relation to the case.

 China Coast Guard

-The Chinese People's Armed Police Force Coast Guard Corps, also abbreviated as China Coast Guard is the agency for maritime search and rescue and law enforcement in the territorial waters of the People's Republic of China.
+The Chinese People's Armed Police Force Coast Guard Bureau, also abbreviated as China Coast Guard is the agency for maritime search and rescue and law enforcement in the territorial waters of the People's Republic of China.
 The China Coast Guard was formerly the maritime branch of the People's Armed Police (PAP) Border Security Force under the Ministry of Public Security until 2013.
 In March 2013, China announced it would form a unified Coast Guard commanded by the State Oceanic Administration.
 This renewed Coast Guard has been in operation since July 2013.
 As of July 1, 2018, the China Coast Guard was transferred from civilian control of the State Council and the State Oceanic Administration, to the People's Armed Police, ultimately placing it under the command of the Central Military Commission (CMC).

 According to Joel Wuthnow, the Coast Guard Command within the People's Armed Police possibly is of Corps Leader Grade, led by a Commandant who is usually holding Major General (Rear Admiral) rank.

 In June 2018, China Coast Guard was granted maritime rights and law enforcement akin civilian law enforcement agencies in order to carry out contrast of illegal activities, keep peace and order, as well as safeguarding security at sea, when performing duties related to the use of marine resources, protection of marine environment, regulation of fishery, and anti-smuggling.

-Special police units
+Special Operations units

-The People's Armed Police maintains several Special Police Units.
+The People's Armed Police maintains several Special Operations Units, also known by Western sources as "Special Police units".
 They were established in Beijing in early 1980s and in 1983 the first of them was transferred to the People's Armed Police as the People's Armed Police Special Police Group.
 In 1985 the Group became People's Armed Police Special Police School and, in 2002, it became the People's Armed Police Special Police Academy.
 In 2002, the Snow Wolf Commando Unit, since 2007 Snow Leopard Commando Unit, was established in Beijing as the second special police unit.
-According to Joel Wuthnow, the Snow Leopard Commando Unit was moved from the Beijing Contingent to the 2nd Mobile Contingent in 2018.
+According to Joel Wuthnow, the Snow Leopard Commando Unit was moved from the Beijing Corps to the 2nd Mobile Corps in 2018.

-The special police units are tasked to carry out counter terrorism missions, riot control, anti-hijacking and bomb disposal.
+The special operations units are tasked to carry out counter terrorism missions, riot control, anti-hijacking and bomb disposal.

-Organisation
+Local special operations units receive Explosive Ordinance Disposal (EOD) training, fast roping, counterinsurgency tactics, along with training in hostage rescue and hostage negotiation.

+Structure of Special operational units

-Special Police Units are organized and placed at the Provincial level and at national level.
+Special Police Units/Special operations units are organized and placed at the Municipal and Provincial level.

-The national-level Special Police Unit is the People's Armed Police Special Police Academy, reporting to the People's Armed Police Headquarters.
-The academy has both educational and operational roles.
-On one hand, it is tasked to provide courses in special reconnaissance and special police operations; on the other hand, it has to carry out counter terrorism missions, riot control, anti-hijacking and bomb disposal.
-The main operational unit of the People's Armed Police Special Police Academy is the Falcon Unit.
-In addition, the 1st and 2nd Mobile Contingents maintain a total of 5 Special Operations Detachments.